physiodatatoolbox/docs/docs/tutorial/basics.md

  1. Define the end of the epoch:
      - The definition of the end of the epoch is pretty similar to the definition of the start of the epoch.
 We can quickly copy the information of the start of the epoch by right-clicking on any of the **end** fields, and selecting **Copy from start definition**.
      - Because we want the epoch to end at the 'Habituation_End' events, modify the **endValue** to `Habituation_End`, or right-click on the field and select **Events available in channel** and select **Habituation_End (2 occurrences)**.
- 1. Hit the **Generate Epochs** button in the top left corner and observe that two epochs are added in the **Preview of epochs** graph.
+ 1. Hit the **Generate Epochs** button in the top right corner of the tab and observe that two epochs are added in the **Preview of epochs** graph.

 {% include image.html
             img="tutorial\Habituation-epochs.png"